LiyunDW/ICS/README.md

-# An efficient and compact network for iamge compressive sensing
+# An efficient and compact network for image compressive sensing

 Code will be made publicly after the paper be acceptance.